ewgdg/ewgdg.github.io/src/pages/about.md

     image: /img/freeloop.jpg
   - title: Creation
     description: >
-      Sometimes I enjoy drawing, just for the feeling of creation, I am not good at it though.
+      Sometimes I enjoy drawing, just for the feeling of creation.
-    # image: /img/casual-drawing.png
   - title: Haircut
     description: |
       Sometimes I do my haircut myself, and I like to challenge myself.